deletedcu/angular-demo/lectures/day-1/02a-optional-more-typescript.md

 	}
 }

--- Note that we could easily create another class called addition, and we could put functions like `addTwo` inside it.
+-- Note that we could easily create another class called Addition, and we could put functions like `addTwo` inside it.
 Does this look familiar?
 (That's the ES6 method syntax.)

 -->